taschekuller/Metu_HWs/README.md

-// Works I've done at METU-CENG
+// Works I've done at METU CENG and CEIT